History Files Nav bar

 The Kassites invade Mesopotamia, taking Mari.

 The Kassites were another non-Semitic, non-Indo-European mountain people just like the Amorites.
-They invaded the Babylonian Empire in the eighteenth century BC and eventually conquered it, ruling over it until 748 BC.
+They invaded Babylon in the eighteenth century BC and eventually conquered it, ruling over it until 748 BC. before then, they ruled locally in Mari, and perhaps in nearby Terqa too.

 c.1730 - 1705 BC